MohamedAbdelhalem/dbatools/Features_and_Administration/OLTP/Procedure.md

 GO
 ```

 In this example, the stored procedure `usp_2` is created without the `NATIVE_COMPILATION` and `SCHEMABINDING` options.
-It will be interpreted and can still access the memory-optimized table `T2`[1](https://learn.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/creating-a-memory-optimized-table-and-a-natively-compiled-stored-procedure?view=sql-server-ver16)[2](https://www.sqlservercentral.com/articles/natively-compiled-stored-procedures-what-they-are-all-about).
+It will be interpreted and can still access the memory-optimized table `T2`

 ### You can create a procedure that contains memory-optimized tables with both `SCHEMABINDING` and `NATIVE_COMPILATION` options in SQL Server.

 When you create a natively compiled stored procedure, you must use the `NATIVE_COMPILATION` option to indicate that the procedure is natively compiled.
 Additionally, the `SCHEMABINDING` option is required for natively compiled stored procedures.
 This means that the tables referenced by the procedure cannot be dropped unless the procedure itself is dropped first.
-The tables referenced in the procedure must include their schema name, and wildcards (*) are not allowed in queries[1](https://learn.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/creating-natively-compiled-stored-procedures?view=sql-server-ver16)[2](https://learn.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/native-compilation-of-tables-and-stored-procedures?view=sql-server-ver16).
+The tables referenced in the procedure must include their schema name, and wildcards (*) are not allowed in queries.

 Here is an example of how you can create a natively compiled stored procedure with `SCHEMABINDING`: